KSler/phi_prediction/README.md

 # Phage-Host Interaction Prediction using Classical and LLM-Derived Features

-This notebook performs classification and regression tasks using both classical features and LLM-derived embeddings to predict phage-host interaction strength.
+This project performs classification and regression tasks using both classical features and LLM-derived embeddings to predict phage-host interaction strength.
 Two models are evaluated: **XGBoost** and **Random Forest**.

 LLM-based features are derived following the approach from **PhageHostLearn**:
 https://github.com/dimiboeckaerts/PhageHostLearn?tab=readme-ov-file